Azure/azure-powershell/src/Migrate/docs/Initialize-AzMigrateReplicationInfrastructure.md

 ```

 ### -ProjectName
-Name of an Azure Migrate project.
+Specifies the name of the Azure Migrate project to be used for server migration.

 ```yaml
 Type: System.String